ACUE: MICROCREDENTIAL COURSES

-The P3 Collaboratory is excited to be able to provide faculty, teaching staff, and PhD / MFA students with the opportunity to actively improve their teaching practice through participation in this FREE 7-week course on fostering intellectual curiosity created by the Association of College and University Educators (ACUE) and facilitated by P3 faculty.
+The P3 Collaboratory is excited to be able to provide faculty, teaching staff, and PhD / MFA students with the opportunity to actively improve their teaching practice through participation in this FREE set of courses created by the Association of College and University Educators (ACUE) and facilitated by P3 faculty.

 ANCHORING HIGHER EDUCATION CONFERENCE